JBurrellIRL/ProjectFive/README.md

 - Go back to your IDE and install 2 more requirements:
     - `pip3 install boto3`
     - `pip3 install django-storages`
-- Update your requirements.txt file by typing `pip3 freeze --local > requirements.txt` and add storages to your installed apps.
+- Update your requirements.txt file by typing `pip3 freeze --local > requirements.txt` and add Django Storages to your installed apps.
-- Create an if statement in settings.py
+- Create an if statement in settings.py, and add the following:

 ```
 if 'USE_AWS' in os.environ: